romikforest/runtime-common-library-dicountries/README.md

 the part after the comma will precede the part before the comma.
 The comma will be deleted.

+You can also do this transformation on any string using function `reorder_name(name)` from the `dicountries.utils` module.

 Every time you run this script it will create a subdirectory `indexes` in the currebt working directory to backup indexes there.
 You can pass the index directory explicitly to the `CountryIndex` constructor like this: